splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 To avoid overlapping configurations across other deployments of the same application, use defined deployment environments.
 For details about defining deployment environments, see :ref:`apm-environments`.

-You can also further filter Splunk Application Performance Monitoring (APM) data by defining teams, functions, and other tags to further utilize APM data filtering, for example, database name or frontend application names.
+You can also further filter Splunk Application Performance Monitoring (APM) data by defining teams, functions, and other tags, such as database names or frontend application names, to further utilize APM data filtering.

 To define these tags, you can use the standard method to add attributes to a trace of span using the OpenTelemetry environment variables.
 For more information on how to add context to spans tags, see :ref:`apm-add-context-trace-span`.